Consistent SDNs through Network State Fuzzing: Methodology

 \smartparagraph{\emph{Reactive} Tag Computation:} For any given data plane report corresponding to a packet header $p$ between any source-destination pair, we traverse the pre-computed inverse reachability graph to generate a list of sequences of rules that can match and forward the actual packet header observed at a destination port from a source port.
 Note, there can be multiple possible paths, e.g., due to multiple entry points and per-packet or per-flow load balancing.
 For a packet header $p$, the appropriate \vpd and \vrd tags are computed similarly as in Algorithm~\ref{alg:Tag}.
 The expected report is then sent to the \consistencychecker (\cref{sec:cc}) for comparison.
 Note we can generate expected reports for any number of source-destination pairs.

 Inspired by the code coverage-guided fuzzers like LibFuzz~\cite{lib}, we design a mutation-based fuzz testing~\cite{mut} component called \fuzz. \fuzz receives the corpus of seed inputs in the form of the switch predicates of the entry and exit switch from the \cp for a source-destination pair.
-In particular, the switch predicates pertaining to the inport of the entry switch (source) and the outport of the exit switch (destination) represent the \emph{expected} covered packet header space containing the set of packet headers satisfying those switch predicates. \fuzz applies mutations to the corpus as per Algorithm~\ref{alg:Fuzz}.
+In particular, the switch predicates pertaining to the inport of the entry switch (source) and the outport of the exit switch (destination) represent \emph{expected} covered packet header space containing the set of packet headers satisfying those predicates. \fuzz applies mutations to the corpus (Algorithm~\ref{alg:Fuzz}).

 \smartparagraph{Where Can Most Faults Hide:} Before explaining Algorithm~\ref{alg:Fuzz}, we present a scenario to explain the packet header space area where potential faults can be present.
 Consider the example topology illustrated in Figure~\ref{fig:top}.
 Due to a huge header space in IPv6 (128-bit), we decide to focus on the destination IPv4 header space (32-bit) in a case of destination-based routing.
+In principle, it is possible to consider IPv6 header space as the fuzzing mechanism remains the same.
 We use $S_i$, $S_1$ and $S_e$ to represent covered packet header space (switch predicates) of switches $S0$, $S1$ and $S3$ between \emph{i-e} (source-destination pair).
 Note there can be multipaths for the same packet header \emph{p}.
 Now, assume there is only a single path: $S0 \rightarrow S1 \rightarrow S3$, the reachable packet header space or net covered packet header space area is given by $S_i \cap S_1 \cap S_e$.
 Note this area corresponds to the control plane perspective so there may be more or less coverage on the data plane.
 The production traffic is generated in the area $S_i$ which depends on the \emph{expected} rules of $S0$ at an ingress port \emph{i} for a packet header \emph{p} destined to \emph{e}.
 In principle, the production traffic will cover the packet header space area $S_i$.
 Now, the active traffic should be generated for the uncovered area $U - S_i (entry switch)$ where $U$ represents the universe of all possible packet header space which is $2^0$ to $2^{32}$ for a destination IPv4 header space.